 Ah, I love a Weihnachtsmarkt, or German Christmas market.
 Such a lovely way to beat back those cold winter days and nights.
 Every city in Germany will have at least one market, and the bigger cities have many.
 Since the 17th century, Germans have been buying their gifts and festive sweets at special winter markets.
 Wandering around looking at wooden toys and ornaments, with a mug of Glühwein in hand, it’s nice to think of people doing this the same thing for hundreds of years, in these same Old Town market squares.

-Check online for opening dates, but generally most markets open for the period of Advent, which begins in late November – in 2017, the lots of markets open the week before Advent begins on December 3rd, so Monday 27th November.
+Check online for opening dates, but generally most markets open for the period of Advent, which begins in late November.
 There are a few things to know before you visit one of these famous markets.

 What you will find at a German Christmas Market